DavidRagone/BattleShip/README.md

 ### Keep track of your cache hits & misses

+## WARNING: WORK IN PROGRESS.
+NOT READY YET!

 #### Description
 If you make use of Rails.cache methods (e.g. #fetch, #read, #write), you may be curious what your success is with your caching strategies.
 Perhaps you cache